paulcpederson/imagemin-newer/README.md

 > Minify images with imagemin only if they need to be updated

-If you automatically imagemin an entire folder when files change, you'll soon become tired of watching every image compress for no reason.
-Imagemin-newer checks to see if images need to be compressed.

 # Install

 ** NOT PUBLISHED YET, WORK IN PROGRESS **